Ankle & Foot Specialist of N.J.

 People with diabetic and non-diabetic peripheral neuropathy experience numbness, burning, and pain in their feet.
 MicroVas® treatment is an effective physical therapy treatment to alleviate this pain and increase circulation.
-This service offered by Pragnesh Patel, DPM, and Jyotsna Thapar, DPM, of Ankle & Foot Specialist of N.J., which has offices in Woodbridge, East Brunswick, South Plainfield, Warren, and Hillsborough, New Jersey, can effectively restore foot function and comfort.
+This service offered by Pragnesh Patel, DPM, and Jyotsna Thapar, DPM, of Ankle & Foot Specialist of N.J., which has offices in Woodbridge, East Brunswick, South Plainfield, Middlesex, and Hillsborough, New Jersey, can effectively restore foot function and comfort.
 If you have foot complications due to poor circulation, call the office today or schedule an appointment online to learn more about MicroVas.

 MicroVas, or MicroVascular Therapy, uses electromagnetic energy to stimulate blood flow, most often in the feet.
 The physical therapy procedure is FDA-cleared and triggers nerve fiber circulation in the feet to restore feeling and decrease nerve pain in people with peripheral neuropathy.
 People with neuropathy experience decreased and dysfunctional sensation in their nerve endings.